 - The cathedral guides offer touch tours by prior arrangement.

 - The male/female disabled toilet in the Abbey Orchard grounds via the West End exit.
 Entry is by ramp through a door 90cm wide, wash basin, soap dispenser and sensor hand dryer at low level.
 The light switch is low level; good fluorescent light provided.
 Horizontal and vertical grab-rails are provided at the rear and to the right (facing the toilet).
 The toilet has no alarm to call for assistance.
 If concerned inform a virger to check after a period of time.

 - In an emergency an alarm horn is sounded around the Cathedral and public buildings.
 No specific alarms or warning lights in the toilet.

-- Easy access through double width doors from the outside and through the double width internal fire doors (144cm).
-Large spaces for wheelchair access and pushchairs; staff will arrange spaces to accommodate large groups of wheelchairs.
+- Easy access from outside and through the double door into marquee.
+Spaces for wheelchair access and pushchairs; staff will arrange spaces to accommodate large groups of wheelchairs.

 - Tables accommodate most wheelchairs; 62cm clear height underneath table.

 - Good lighting provided throughout with carpeted flooring

 - Self service style but staff are always available to assist in ordering and serving.
 Staff will read out menu for those with sight problems.